bravegrumpy/merther/src/misunderstood/chapters/08_Twisted.md

 This innocent gesture seemed to startle Leon back into the conversation.

 &ldquo;Lets take moment.
-Freya, are *you* okay?&rdquo; He paused for a moment, making looking directly at Freya.
+Freya, are *you* okay?&rdquo; He paused for a moment, looking directly at Freya.
 Merlin shifted his arm to be protectively around her.
 When Freya did not answer, he continued, &ldquo;You do not need to take such treatment from Merlin, any more than Merlin does from Arthur.
 Are you aware that it is within your right to refuse a man&rsquo;s advances. &rdquo;

 Leon then looked into Merlin&rsquo;s eyes with an intensity that could burn down a bridge, &ldquo;Unhand her please, and allow her to speak,&rdquo; he commanded.